 Behind every head coach is a team of assistants.

-In the NBA, assistant coaches dissect film with players, prepare scouting reports, lead workouts, and offer any support they can to help their team win.
+In the National Basketball Association, assistant basketball coaches dissect film with players, prepare scouting reports, lead workouts, and offer any support they can to help their team win.
 It's a 24/7 job during the season that takes place behind the scenes.

 Playing such an important role, how much do assistants take home?

 How Much Does an NBA Assistant Coach Make?

 RELATED: How Much Do NBA Referees Make?

 It's hard to place an exact figure since the NBA doesn't disclose coaching salaries.
 According to an article from The Washington Post published on New Year's Day 2019, NBA assistant coach salaries range from $100,000 to over $1 million depending on coaching experience.

 The meat of the story revolves around WNBA player Kristi Toliver's unique situation as a member of Scott Brooks' Washington Wizards coaching staff at the time.
 Toliver was making a lowly annual salary compared to her peers.
 The new WNBA CBA helped her get a well-deserved raise.

 Jason Kidd became the highest-paid assistant coach in the league when he was hired by the Los Angeles Lakers in 2019.
 It's unclear how much his base salary was in the deal, but it can be assumed it's in the ballpark of Tyronn Lue's four-year, $6.5 million deal with the Cleveland Cavaliers that made him the richest assistant in the league back in 2014.
 Kidd was hired as an assistant before Frank Vogel was brought in for the head coaching job.
 He has since been hired as the head coach of the Dallas Mavericks and employs Toliver as a member of his staff.